Washington, Pennsylvania: Religion

 Founded in 1891, Beth Israel Congregation is the only synagogue in Washington County.
-Immaculate Conception Church is a large Catholic church which serves the community and has a long history.

 Economy

-Major employers in Washington include The Washington Hospital, the government of Washington County, and Washington & Jefferson College.
+Major employers in Washington include UPMC Washington, the government of Washington County, and Washington & Jefferson College.

-Culture
+Arts and culture

 Washington Symphony Orchestra, founded 2002, offers four to five concerts annually.
 The Washington Community Theatre presents several musicals and other productions throughout the year, with a feature production held each June in the Main Pavilion at Washington Park.
 WCT celebrated its 40th anniversary in 2009.

 Also in the city are two historic homes, that of David Bradford on South Main Street and that of F. Julius LeMoyne on East Maiden Street.
 Bradford's home was later the birthplace of American realist author Rebecca Harding Davis in 1831.
 LeMoyne was an ardent abolitionist whose home was part of the Underground Railroad; LeMoyne was a doctor who also built the first crematory in America.
 The David Bradford House and F. Julius LeMoyne House are listed on the National Register of Historic Places, along with the Administration Building, Washington and Jefferson College, Dr. Joseph Maurer House, Pennsylvania Railroad Freight Station, Washington Armory, Washington County Courthouse, and Washington County Jail.

 Washington is home to PONY Baseball and Softball's headquarters and the annual PONY League World Series (for 13- and 14-year-old players).
 The PONY League World Series is held at historic Lew Hays Field located in the city's Washington Park.
 The Washington Wild Things minor league baseball team has been based out of the city since 1997.
 On January 27, 2006, to commemorate the Pittsburgh Steelers' appearance in Super Bowl XL, the city council voted to symbolically rename the city "Steelers, Pennsylvania" through February 5, 2006.